sersad-ru/MultiSens/docs/W5500Lite.md

 The W5500Lite plugin requests the network settings (IP, Netmask and Gateway) from a DHCP server.

-Results are printed on screen and sends to serial in human readable format.
+Results are displayed on the device screen and sends to the serial in human-readable format.

 * Use the `UP` and `DOWN` buttons to display IP-adress, Netmask, Gateway and DHCP-server address.

 * Use the `SELECT` button to start infinity ping requests to the gateway.

 * Use the `SELECT` button to hold ping process end start it again.